Summary

 You can add a discount to individual items on your invoices, either as an amount or a percentage.

-Should I apply my discount before or after VAT is calculated?
+Should I apply my discount before or after VATs calculated?

-A discount that is inclusive of VAT reduces the amount the customer needs to pay for the invoice and reduces the amount of VAT due.
-This type of discount is applied to the invoice.
-When you calculate your VAT Return, these reduced net and VAT values are included on it.
+A discount that includes VAT reduces the amount the customer needs to pay for the invoice and decreases the VAT due.
+Apply this discount to the invoice.
+When calculating your VAT Return, make sure to include these reduced net and VAT values.

 A discount that is exclusive of VAT reduces the amount the customer needs to pay but does not affect the amount of VAT due.
 If you need to apply your discount after calculating VAT, you must enter it when recording the payment.

-If you’re not sure whether your discount should be applied before or after VAT is calculated, you should consult your accountant.
+If you're not sure whether to apply the discount before or after calculating VAT, ask your accountant for advice.

 Add analysis tags